 As mentioned previously, rejection is a big part of this industry.
 It's not that uncommon for auditions to have up to 200 families eyeing the gig, so imagine how many submissions didn't even make it to the audition part!
 In showbiz, competition is always fierce.
-Whether you're a baby model or a professional actor, to land a part, you have to apply to as many gigs as possible.
+Whether you're a baby model or a professional actor, you must apply to as many gigs as possible to land apart.

 You hold all the power.
-A few photos of your baby, a few clicks on your device, and you could have a paying baby modeling gig lined up.
-Thousands of parents are doing this right now and the families that will find success won't necessarily be the ones with the prettiest baby, it'll be the most resilient ones that keep going and do everything in their power to help their kid become a baby model.
+You could have a paying baby modeling gig lined up with a few photos of your baby and a few clicks on your device.
+Thousands of parents are doing this right now, and the families that will find success won't necessarily be the ones with the prettiest baby; they'll be the most resilient ones that keep going and do everything in their power to help their kid become a baby model.

 Even if you're not ready to dedicate yourself to this project, giving it a try will also require some effort, most notably in the application process.
-Taking a photo & submitting to casting calls isn't difficult and anyone can do it.
-But, unfortunately, experience shows that most parents get stuck at the application step, surrendering after their first or second rejection.
+Taking a photo & submitting it to casting calls isn't difficult; anyone can do it.
+Unfortunately, experience shows that most parents get stuck at the application step, surrendering after their first or second rejection.
 If you're fine with it, that's your prerogative.
 If not — be patient and keep applying!

 Baby models can earn a varying range of compensation depending on factors such as the type of modeling job, the location, the agency, and the experience of the model.
 Generally, baby models can earn anywhere from $50 to $300 per hour, with some high-end gigs paying even more.
 However, it's important to note that not all babies will receive the same amount of compensation, and earnings can vary greatly from job to job.